Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.rst

 eMMC Boot Mode
 ================

-.. note:: Skip this section if you do not have the eMMC module, X-EBM-02-revA.
+.. note:: This section requires the X-EBM-02-revA eMMC module.
+Skip this section if you do not have this module.

 .. important:: eMMC configuration is only supported for VCK190/VMK180 rev B production boards.